Antikor - ZTSA (Zero Trust Service Access)

 • Service, Group, User, and Role-based Access Control

-• The OTP is sent to an authorized user, and the connection is established upon approval
+• Ensures that the OTP is sent to an authorized user and the connection can be established with the authorized user’s approval

 Security Features